Neliz3/telegram_bot/README.md

 * Adding feature for admin to get more statistic information

 #### Future changing:
-* Replace poolling with webhook
+* Replace polling with webhook